 The Date Date II collection is known for its style, reliability, aesthetics, and precision.
 Released in 2008, the Rolex Date Date II models feature a larger case and upgraded in-house movements.
-2019 update: suggested retail prices start at $34,8500 and increase depending on options and materials.
+Suggested retail prices start at $33,950 and increase depending on options and materials.
 Shop our full selection of used Rolex Watches for sale.
+Popular models:

 First introduced in 1956, the Rolex Day Date was the first calendar wristwatch to feature both the date of the month and the day of the week (spelled out in full) through windows on the surface of the dial.
 The collection also introduced a brand new Rolex bracelet style - dubbed the President bracelet - that was specifically designed for Rolex's new flagship watch.

 The Rolex Day-Date has only ever been manufactured in precious metals (either solid gold or platinum), and ever since its initial release, it has been the ultimate status timepiece - a universally recognized symbol of success and personal accomplishment.
 Consequently, they have been a favorite luxury watch among the world's most distinguished individuals including celebrities, heads-of-state, professional athletes, and captains of industry.

 Due to the name of its signature bracelet and the timepiece being worn by several US Presidents, these iconic watches are more commonly known as the President or Presidential.
 However, the 'President' name itself actually only officially applies to the watch's signature bracelet style that is exclusively reserved for the Day-Date and precious metal version of mid-size and Lady-Datejust watches.